Global Point of Care

 As your body starts to fight off infection, your immune system produces IgM and IgG antibodies.

-Learn about respiratory illnesses and the advanced molecular test technology that offers fast and accurate results.
+Learn about respiratory illnesses and the different types of advanced molecular testing technologies that offer fast and accurate results.
 Knowing now means you’ll be treated earlier which can help you get well sooner.

-ID NOWTM rapid molecular instrument provides your healthcare professional with timely results, that can inform your treatment, which may include antivirals or antibiotics, so you can get well sooner.
+ID NOWTM rapid molecular tests provide your healthcare professional with timely results, that can inform your treatment, which may include antivirals or antibiotics, so you can get well sooner.

 This website is governed by applicable U.S. laws and governmental regulations.
 The products and information contained herewith may not be accessible in all countries, and Abbott takes no responsibility for such information which may not comply with local country legal process, regulation, registration and usage.